CNNB logo

 • How do I obtain professional liability protection?

-You must obtain professional liability protection from the Canadian Nurse Protective Society (CNPS) website to complete your NANB registration.
+You must obtain professional liability protection from the Canadian Nurse Protective Society (CNPS) website to complete your CNNB registration.

 • Visit the CNPS website and choose your province and nursing designation

-• Create a MyCNPS account using the same email as you use for NANB registration
+• Create a MyCNPS account using the same email as you use for CNNB registration

 • Complete the process to obtain your CNPS professional liability protection